Honda WR-V: Powertrains

 The second-generation WR-V is powered by a 1.5-litre L15ZF DOHC i-VTEC four-cylinder petrol engine that produced 89 kW at 6,600 rpm and 145 Nm of torque at 4,300 rpm.
 There is no diesel engine option for this generation.

 Markets

 Indonesia

-Honda introduced the WR-V in the Small SUV segment on November 2, 2022, It is intended to be the primary rival to the Toyota Raize.
+Honda introduced the WR-V in the Small SUV segment on 2 November 2022, It is intended to be the primary rival to the Toyota Raize.

 In Indonesia, the second-generation WR-V is offered in E and RS trim levels, both initially only available with CVT.
 Honda Sensing active safety system along with the LaneWatch camera system is available as an option for the RS trim.
 The 6-speed manual transmission option was added for the E trim on 19 May 2023.

+The model received an update on 5 February 2026 at the 33rd Indonesia International Motor Show.

 Thailand

 The second-generation WR-V was launched on 10 March 2023 in Thailand.
 Imported from Indonesia, it is offered in SV and RS trim levels with CVT and Honda Sensing as standard.